-Building A - Maintenance and Classroom Building: Houses office for superintendent of buildings and grounds, maintenance shop, storage room for receiving of incoming supplies, classrooms, and three faculty offices.
+Building A - Maintenance and Classroom Building: Houses office for superintendent of buildings and grounds, maintenance shop, storage room for receiving of incoming supplies, and classrooms.

 Building B - Business: Houses six offices for instructors, an accounting room, typing and secretarial procedures room, an office machines room, a general classroom and a duplicating laboratory.